 How are you planning to ensure you meet the target in future?

-As our programme has gathered momentum, we are very confident that we will achieve our target.
-Schools and Council services are firmly engaged with the programme and clearly see apprenticeships as an opportunity to develop the skill base of their workforce – underpinned by effective workforce planning.
+We will now continue to grow our programme and we are very confident that we will achieve our future target.
+School and council services are firmly engaged with the programme and clearly see apprenticeships as an opportunity to develop the skill base of their workforce – underpinned by effective workforce planning.
 We will continue to work closely with both council services and schools year-on-year to maintain engagement levels and drive forward the utilisation of apprenticeship standards.
 We will also be developing “career pathways” across the organisation in areas with skills shortage or high turnover which apprenticeships will play a core role in addressing.